faradayyg/laravel-vue-SPA-boilerplate/README.md

 # php-vue-SPA-boilerplate
-Starter pack for php Vue SPA applications, with a few helpers and mixins
+Starter pack for php Vue SPA applications, with a few helpers and mixins See live demo at <http://laravue-boiler.herokuapp.com/>

 ## What's included
 - A vue base setup
 - Dependencies
 - Mixins

+Basically, everything you might need to hit the ground running to build a Vue laravel SPA application.

 ## Getting Started
 - Run `composer install` to install all laravel PHP dependencies